 - Social science data often features the ‘clustering’ or ‘hierarchical nesting’ of individual cases within larger units of analysis - for example in household surveys, when there may be several individual responses clustered within the same household.
 Multilevel models (also known as hierarchical random effects models) are statistical models which provide analytical tools for dealing with data of this nature.
 They provide a convenient means to undertake regression analysis which takes account of, and can help to summarise, patterns of clustering.
 As such multilevel models are an important tool in social statistics, and are of potential relevance to almost any study using complex social data.

 - This course provides an applied introduction to multilevel modelling for social science datasets.
 It will introduce the statistical features of multilevel models, deal with approaches to handling data which has clustered or hierarchical elements, and provide training in specifying multilevel models for linear and categorical outcome variables in a variety of survey data scenarios.
-The course has an emphasis on the practical application of multilevel models, and will seek to convey both the attractions and limitations of a multilevel modelling approach.
+When social scientists refer to multilevel models, they normally mean a specification that is also known as the ‘random effects’ model.
+This course concentrates upon random effects models, but also features many points of comparison with other modelling devices that can be used for clustered or nested data.
+The course also emphasises the practical application of multilevel models, and seeks to convey both the attractions and limitations of a multilevel modelling approach.

 - The course seeks to provide participants with a solid grounding in the application of multilevel models.
 This involves combining a strong understanding of how multilevel models are formulated in statistical terms (and their relationship to other types of statistical model), with a fluency in handling data with clustered and hierarchical features and an ability to specify multilevel models in popular statistical analysis packages.